raghavrajmittal/helpful/reactJS.md

 A basic React app should be visible at ```localhost:3000```.

+(Note that `npm start` only creates a local dev version of the application.
+To create a build for production, use `npm run build`)

 ## Running previously written React code
 If you want to run an existing app already, first install the libraries needed, and then start the app: